api2doc/onbon.y2.api/README.md

 2. Select `Install or deploy an atrifact to a Maven repository` under Maven.
 ![deploy an artifact](images/maven_import2.png)

-3. Select an artifact file.
-If everying is corret, POM file will be filled automatically.
-Group id, Artifact Id, Version, Packing will be filled automatically too.
+3. Select an artifact file, information of POM file, Group Id, Artifact Id, Version, Packaging will be filled automatically.
 ![select jar and pom](images/maven_import3.png)

 4. Click `Finish` to install selected artifact to the local repository.